micpatmc/micpatmc/README.md

 💻 I have a strong interest in Application Development and Distributed Systems!

-🎓 My expected graduation date is Spring/Summer 2025!
+🎓 My expected graduation date is May 2025!
 I'm looking for New Grad/Internship positions for my corresponding graduation date!

 ### About me
 Ever since I was young, I have been fascinated by technology, and that fascination has grown with me.
 I'm passionate about software development and enjoy taking the time to learn and develop.
 I have completed multiple programming projects both personal and academic throughout the years which has only fueled my passion.